 We annually pay deserving tribute to the vast number of souls who lost their lives through two World Wars.
-In a two minute silence reflecting 1918 Armistice Day on the 11th hour on 11th day of every 11th month, lets also offer grateful Remembrance to the veterans that managed to wear their medals in victory.
-Families were more thankful of regaining a loved one, instead of those proudly kept letters and memorials, such as our WWI plaque widely called a Widows Penny.
+In a two minute silence reflecting 1918 Armistice Day on the 11th hour, 11th day of every 11th month, lets also offer grateful remembrance to veterans who managed to wear their victory medals.
+Families were more thankful regaining a loved one, instead of those proudly kept letters and memorials, such as our very own WWI plaque widely called a Widows Penny.

-Whilst veterans rarely wished to recall their own horrific war experiences, those who served at home or in less volatile areas abroad felt more obliged expressing relief.
-Nonetheless, majority did bravely enlist for duty, whether or not by choice, to play some tactical role wherever needed.
-Usually proudly enlisting for the Sherwood Foresters, although mining backgrounds led false assumption they all had undergrounds skills.
-Transferrals into Kitchener's Marines were for tunnel diggers to undermine enemy positions in both wars.
+Veterans rarely wished to recall their horrific experiences, so those who served at home or in less volatile areas abroad felt more obliged expressing relief.
+Nonetheless, they all fulfilled some tactical role as and wherever needed.
+Usually proudly enlisting for the Sherwood Foresters, any mining background might lead false assumption they all had undergrounds skills.
+Transferrals into Kitchener's Marines were for tunnel diggers undermining both WW enemy positions.

-Fully certificated life & career of soldier Lee deservedly merits individual coverage.
+Fully certificated life & career of soldier Lee merits individual coverage.

 The Military Medal had been conferred upon Private A. E. Vardy 58667, 17th Sherwood Foresters, the eldest son of Mr. and Mrs. C. Vardy, of Sutton-road.
 At the time of writing full particulars were not available, but the official intimation and the ribbon had been received by his parents, the date of the award being September 2nd, and the authority, the G.O.C., 18th Brigade.
 On the same day Private Vardy was badly wounded in the head by a German sniper, and was brought over to England.
 The medal ribbon was sent to him by his parents while he was a hospital inmate at New Maiden, Surrey.
 He is however rapidly recovering, and was to officially receive the medal on Wednesday, while he was expected home this week-end.
 Private Vardy was born at B Winning, but has lived nearly all his life in Huthwaite.
 To be precise, his home is in Sutton parish, and he is eligible for the reward which the Sutton Council is bestowing on its gallant townsmen.
 He was formerly a boot maker in business near his home, and joined up last year.
 At the end of December, being a Class A man, he was sent to the front in France, and has distinguished himself as stated.

-Mr Ken Swain reveals from his marital links Lance Corporal George Blow in full uniform.
-Returning to Huthwaite, this WWI veteran ran a Newcastle Street blacksmiths shop.
+Mr Ken Swain reveals from his marital links Lance Corporal George Blow.
+This WWI uniformed veteran returned to Huthwaite running a Newcastle Street blacksmiths shop.

-We found a record giving date of envoy 29.08.15, serving in France under Notts Derbys Sherwood Foresters and credited with 3 awards marked by Victory, British and Star medals.
+War records provided date of envoy 29.08.15 to France, serving under Notts Derbys Sherwood Foresters credited with 3 awards marked by Victory, British and Star medals.

 Trev Ashmore recalls the sad fate of his young uncle, who'd firstly served the 7th Notts Home Guard camping out on Chesterfield Road.
 Alan Shooter was born at Ashfield Road, and by altering his birth certificate managed to enlist aged 17 years and two weeks into the 2nd Battalion Grenadier Guards in December 1942.
 Alan saw action in Northern Italy before his 1947 demob leave took him cycling into Derbyshire, resulting in death by road accident, still only 21.

-Mr Ashmore uncovered this gallant addition by simple name unrecorded among memorials.
-Although born in North Wales, Jack moved to Huthwaite in 1908 and worked at New Hucknall Colliery.
+Jack Owen was born in North Wales, but moved to Huthwaite in 1908 working at New Hucknall Colliery.
 He married Lily Wright in 1909 before joining the Notts and Derby Regiment seeing action at Neuve Chapelle, Aubers Ridge and Ypres, where he was gassed and discharged September 1916.
 Living first at Ashfield Road, then 91 Main Street.
 There he died in 1929, aged just 44 as a probable outcome from his gassing.

 Helen Wilson reveals her grandfather Alan, who was born 1920 in Huthwaite.
 He was the youngest of four children to be baptised and raised here following marriage of Jessie Burton to Elias Stendall.
 The family did move to Sutton in 1930, from where at age 20 Alan was called up for WWII Military Service on 30th May 1940, shown with comrades as Private 4921057 in the 2nd Battalion of the Dorsetshire Regiment.
 Certificate of thanks dated Sept 1945 precedes final release stamped 31 July 1946, stating duties of clerk and map reader in Field HG, serving in Dutch DP Camps.